ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ## Open issues

-- This tool validates the individual measurement plugins at the time of building, not at the stage of prompting the available measurements.
 - Measurement plugin name with commas cannot be used for building the measurement through non-interactive mode for multiple measurements.